 My name is Sherry Teefey.
 I am a visual person by nature.
 I have spent most of my career and adult life taking images, whether with sound waves or a camera.
 I have studied with and been influenced by both East and West coast photographers including John Paul Caponigro, Charles Cramer, Seth Resnick, and John Sexton (listed in alphabetical order).

 I have always felt a strong personal connection to nature.
 It is a soulful experience, one pursued in solitude but filled with joy and peace.
 My photographs are a reflection of this very personal communication.
 Although today’s world is filled with turmoil, there is also a spiritual, quiet side that must not be forgotten; this is what I seek to show through my photographs and hope to share with others.

-I am attracted to the more intimate side of nature although I recently developed a body of work focused on icebergs.
+I am attracted to the more intimate side of nature; trees, reflections, waterfalls and ice.
+I recently developed a body of work focused on icebergs.
 While icebergs are on a grander scale, there is nevertheless an intimate relationship established when photographing and now, an urgency to document their uniqueness and raw beauty given the alarming rate at which they are melting.

 The photographs in the first gallery entitled “Transformation” were taken in the Arctic.
-The weather was incredible and the reflections, stunning.
 The work explores the many facets of an iceberg; its reflection on the water, its mysterious depths and its abstract inner soul.
 The monochromatic photographs reflect the moody, foggy days that shrouded the icebergs in mystery.

 The photographs in the second gallery entitled “Transition” isolate smaller icebergs that washed up on shore and transition to frozen waterfalls intermixing the themes of water and ice.